 It’s all about visibility online.
 In a world where people use “let me Google that” several times a day, if you have a business or a website where you want more customers and visitors, you need to get found on Google.
 This especially applies to local businesses trying to compete against online retailers and big box stores.
 That’s why it’s key to create and manage a Google My Business account, especially for a local business.

 People who use “near me” search language, like ‘sink repair near me’ or ‘bicycle shop near me” are far more likely to visit a store or make a purchase that same day.
 Local searchers are high-intent.
 Meaning they’re ready to take action.
 So for any small business, being prepared for those local searches is crucial.
 Having a Google My Business (GMB) profile for your business means you’re more likely to show up in those “near me” searches, and have a greater chance of reaching your customers looking for your business or services.

-In this post, we’ll go through everything you’ve ever needed to know about Google My Business, how to set it up, and why it’s so important.
+This article will go through everything you’ve ever needed to know about Google My Business:

 What is Google My Business?

 Google My Business (now known as Google Business Profile) is a free tool that allows you to create a business listing to be posted on Google Search and Google Maps.
 You can connect with your customers, post updates, change your hours, and provide needed information right from the profile.
 And yes, it really is free.
 It’s part of a giant digital directory of businesses.
 The results can come up differently depending on where you are located.
 For example, a search for Boostability will be very different depending on if you’re searching in Utah in the United States, or in Berlin in Europe (our two offices).